 NACD Audit Committee Chair Advisory Council: Audit Committee Oversight of Non-GAAP Financial Measures

-In brief: Regulators and the media have sharpened their focuses on the expanding use of financial metrics not based on Generally Accepted Accounting Principles (GAAP).
+In brief: Regulators and the media have sharpened their focus on expanding the use of financial metrics not based on Generally Accepted Accounting Principles (GAAP).
 Companies may use non-GAAP metrics to supplement reported earnings with relevant information for shareholders about the company’s performance.

 At a recent meeting of the NACD Audit Committee Chair Advisory Council, Fortune 500 directors discussed board and committee roles in the oversight of non-GAAP financial measures.
 The discussion revealed several questions audit committee members should consider, including: